 I love hiking, reading, curating dope musical playlists for my loved ones and discovering lots of amazing food.
 I am also deeply introverted and require lots of time in solitude to restore.

 How Decolonizing Fitness Came to Be

-Forseca Fitness was a mobile personal training service created to help reshape the world of fitness for trans masculine people – particularly Black folks.
-My work was to highlight the complexities and barriers that we face in mainstream fitness culture, while also building new, more supportive systems to replace them with.
+I know all too well how difficult it can be to navigate the challenges of developing and sustaining a supportive relationship with movement, especially in a fitness industry that devalues those who exist beyond normative beauty standards.
+So I founded Decolonizing Fitness (DF) in 2015 in an effort to help dismantle toxic fitness culture.
+DF began as a mobile personal training service intended to help reshape the world of fitness for trans masculine and gender expansive people – particularly Black folks in larger bodies.
+I focused my work on highlighting the complexities and barriers that we face in mainstream fitness culture, while also building new, more supportive systems to replace them.

 Decolonizing Fitness has since expanded to an online resource hub for coaches, gym owners, personal trainers and anyone who is invested in cultivating movement spaces that are more affirming and supportive to diverse bodies.

 As I continue to solidify myself as a writer and educator in the fitness industry I hope to one become a published author and help transform the information taught in fitness curricula and personal trainer certifications throughout the world.